 Preparing a Mac for resale or donation (Sierra edition) #

-- Deauthorize Mac in iTunes, turn off Find My Mac, sign out of iCloud, and sign out of iMessage.
+- Deauthorize Mac in iTunes, turn off Find My Mac (if this step is missed reset NVRAM to disable Find My Mac), sign out of iCloud, and sign out of iMessage.

 - Securely erase internal storage, install macOS, create temporary admin account (e.g., tempuser), install apps and updates, etc.

 - Log in normally as tempuser and run:

 $ sudo dscl . -delete /Groups/admin GroupMembership tempuser

 $ sudo dscl . -delete /Users/tempuser (No trailing forward slash after tempuser; otherwise "delete: Invalid Path" error returned)